 The Costume Project at Ironbridge Gorge Museum Trust has been producing bespoke costume for museums since 2004.
-It was originally launched to assist museums in the West Midlands Hub, but has since worked with a variety of museums and organisations including: the Fashion Museum in Bath, Powys Castle, Ulster Museums, National Museum of Scotland, Clun Museum, and Bishops Castle.
+It was originally launched to assist museums in the West Midlands Hub, but since has worked with a variety of museums and organisations including: the Fashion Museum in Bath, Powys Castle, Ulster Museums, National Museum of Scotland, Clun Museum, and Bishops Castle.

 The Costume Project specialises in recreating eighteenth and nineteenth century costume, and making it accessible to the public.
 Based on original patterns and historic sources, our bespoke services offer three levels of interpretation: